greatislander/c2lc-project-website/src/resources/picture-book-list.md

 Many of the books included in this list came from a list originally compiled by Lesley Pike and Melissa Seco.
 With their permission, we have used many of the books in their list and added others we have discovered in our travels and discussions with other educators.
 We invite you to add your own books to the list.
 The list has been organized based on the scope and sequence followed in the Weavly curriculum.
 In some cases, explicit coding vocabulary and concepts are described within the story.
 In other cases, the stories depict experiences, activities, and adventures to which coding concepts could be applied.
 This helps children to develop an understanding of foundational concepts and anchor new learning to the experiences found in these stories.
 Teachers can connect the ways in which coding concepts can be found in many areas of life and literature.

-Idea: Many of these books can be found as read-aloud on YouTube.
+\*\* Many of these books can be found as read-aloud on YouTube.
 Search for your favorite picture books.

+**Functional Concepts**

+* Robots, Robots Everywhere By Sue Fliess
+* Have You Seen My Monster By Steve Light
+* Have you Seen My Dragon By Steve Light
+* How To Code a Sandcastle By Josh Funk
+* How to Code a Roller Coaster By Josh Funk
+* Peg + Cat: The Penguin Problem By Jennifer Oxley, Billy Aronson
+* Inside Outside By Lizi Boyd
+* Doll-E 1.0 By Shanda McCloskey
+* Help Find Frank By Anne Bollman
+* Algorithms: Solve a Problem By Blake Hoena
+* Robot Rumpus By Sean Taylor